Monat could mostly be defined as a beauty company. They offer a relatively small selection of skincare products, as their main focus is hair products.

 This style really sucks.
-Monat’s system means that you could go from 30% commission to 15% commission for some of your most reliable customers.
+Monat’s system means that you could go from a 30% commission to a 15% commission for some of your most reliable customers.
 That’s a big drop and 15% is a low commission rate for an MLM.

 Thankfully, the commission rate can be increased by making sales.
 Getting 1,000 in sales volume in a month will give you a 3% bonus.
 2,000 in sales provides a 5% bonus instead, while 3,500 in sales gives a 10% bonus.

 This brings the maximum commission for regular customers up to 40% and the maximum up to 25% for VIP members.
 Even then, the gap between regular and VIP customers is not appealing.

 Team building with Monat allows you to earn residual commissions from the sales of your team members.
 The company follows a unilevel plan, which starts out like this:

 With a plan like this, Level 1 refers to the people that you recruit directly.
 Level 2 is their recruits, while Level 3 is the recruits of your Level 2 members and so on.

 The percentages here are very good for the industry, especially as distributors can make 7% from their direct recruits from the very first rank.
 It’s easy to see how the percentages could add up if you had a large enough team that made regular sales.